UPPMAX/uppmax4DL/docs/containers.md

 Within a container you can install whatever you want and send it to whichever computer you want to run it from.

 ## How?
-You can either download an existing container containing your software of of interest or build one yourself.
+You can either download an existing container containing your software of interest or build one yourself.

 ## Docker vs Singularity/Apptainer
 Docker requires root privileges and therefore are run on local computers or the cloud.